You can’t assign a right to sue for legal malpractice once you are no longer a shareholder.

 Does A Majority Shareholder Have A Right To Sue Its Corporation’s Attorneys For Legal Malpractice?

-The first issue in question was whether CAFÉ had a right, as a former shareholder, to sue Silver and his law firm for legal malpractice.
-As both the Appellate and Circuit Court recognized, “a limited liability company (LLC) is a legal entity separate and distinct from its members.”
-Therefore, “[t]he attorney for an LLC does not enjoy an attorney-client relationship with the LLC’s members.”
-Accordingly, a shareholder cannot personally bring a legal malpractice claim against a corporation’s attorney in most circumstances, even if it is the corporation’s majority shareholder.
-However, any shareholder can bring a derivative legal malpractice claim against a corporation’s attorney.
+The first issue was whether CAFÉ, as a former shareholder, had the right to sue Silver and his law firm for legal malpractice.
+Both the Appellate and Circuit Court recognized that “a limited liability company (LLC) is a separate legal entity from its members.”
+Therefore, “an attorney for an LLC does not have an attorney-client relationship with the LLC’s members.”
+As a result, a shareholder cannot typically bring a legal malpractice claim against a corporation’s attorney, even if they are the majority shareholder.
+However, any shareholder can file a derivative legal malpractice claim against the corporation’s attorney.

-In a derivative legal malpractice claim, the shareholder sues the corporation’s attorney on behalf of the shareholder’s percentage of ownership in the corporation—not on behalf of the shareholder himself.
-As such, the corporation, not the shareholder who filed the claim, receives any money awarded.
-However, a shareholder who brings a derivative legal malpractice claim still benefits from a win because the money awarded to the company usually increases the overall value of the company’s shares.
-Additionally, the shareholder may be able to obtain its attorneys’ fees spent under the common fund doctrine.
+In a derivative legal malpractice claim, the shareholder sues on behalf of their ownership percentage in the corporation, not for themselves.
+Any awarded money goes to the corporation, not the shareholder who filed the claim.
+However, the shareholder benefits because the money often increases the overall value of the company’s shares.
+Additionally, the shareholder may recover attorneys’ fees under the common fund doctrine.

 Can A Shareholder Assign a Right To Sue For Legal Malpractice?

-Silver Law Firm argued that Dollop Coffee did not assign CAFÉ the right to sue him and his law firm for legal malpractice and that such an assignment would be invalid if it had occurred.
+Silver Law Firm argued that Dollop Coffee did not assign CAFÉ the right to sue him and his law firm for legal malpractice, and any such assignment would be invalid if it had occurred.
 The Court agreed with Silver for several reasons.

-As discussed above, a shareholder, in most circumstances, does not have a right to personally bring a legal malpractice lawsuit against its corporation’s attorneys; it only has a right to bring a derivative legal malpractice claim against them.
-As such, the Appellate Court determined that CAFÉ never had grounds to bring a personal legal malpractice claim against Dollop Coffee’s corporate attorneys and that, even if Dollop Coffee attempted to assign CAFÉ this right as consideration for CAFÉ’s shares, the assignment would have been invalid.
+As discussed, shareholders generally cannot bring a personal legal malpractice lawsuit against their corporation’s attorneys.
+They can only bring a derivative claim.
+The Appellate Court determined that CAFÉ had no grounds to bring a personal legal malpractice claim and that even if Dollop Coffee attempted to assign CAFÉ this right, the assignment would have been invalid.

 How Can An Attorney Assist With My Corporate Legal Malpractice Claim?